top of page

 [Media: BFI Research Brief]

-We study the impact of subsidizing home-based long-term care on recipients’ health and the labor supply of their working-age children.
+We study the impact of subsidizing home-based long-term care on recipients' health and the labor supply of their working-age children.
 We use administrative data from Israel on the universe of welfare benefit applications linked with tax records of applicants and their adult children.
-To address the endogeneity of benefit recipients’ health status, we instrument for benefit receipt using the leniency of randomly assigned evaluators who assess the applicant’s functional status and determine benefit eligibility.
-We find that for compliers – applicants who receive subsidies only from more lenient evaluators – subsidizing home-based care has large adverse effects on recipient health but no detectable effects on the labor market outcomes of their children.
+To address the endogeneity of benefit recipients' health status, we instrument for benefit receipt using the leniency of randomly assigned evaluators who assess the applicant's functional status and determine benefit eligibility.
+We find that for compliers---applicants who receive subsidies only from more lenient evaluators---subsidizing home-based care has large adverse effects on recipient health (+5.2 p.p. one-year mortality, 95% CI: 1.5 to 8.9 p.p.) but no detectable effects on their children's labor market outcomes (child labor market participation: -0.5 p.p., 95% CI: -5.2 to +4.2 p.p.; child income: -5.5 log points, 95% CI: -46 to +35 log points).
 The results are consistent with the crowd-out of self-care for the marginal recipient, highlighting the need to assess the heterogeneous effects of home-care subsidies.

 Work in Progress